Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

   You can verify the push token sync with the ECID service in Project Griffon.

   1. Connect your app to a Griffon session.
+  2. Send a push notification to app from your Campaign instance.
+  To know more about how to send push notification, see [Preparing and sending a push notification](https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/push-notifications/preparing-and-sending-a-push-notification.html).
-  2. Receive a push notification in the device.
+  3. Receive a push notification in the device.
-  3. Click on the push notification to launch the app.
+  4. Click on the push notification to launch the app.
-  4. In the list of events, verify that you have an event with type CollectData.
+  5. In the list of events, verify that you have an event with type CollectData.
-  5. In the Details panel on the right, verify the value of the action.
+  6. In the Details panel on the right, verify the value of the action.
   The value of the action should be 7 for impression, 2 for the click, and 1 for open.
   It is shown in the screenshots below.